Preservation of elementarity by tensor products of tracial von Neumann algebras: Preliminaries

 \subsubsection{A remark on randomizations}

-Keisler's randomizations of discrete structures \cite{keisler1999randomizing} as well as their metric analog (\cite{ben2009randomizations}, \cite[Definition~3.4]{yaacov2013theories}) can in hindsight be seen as direct integrals of measurable fields of structures.
-Note that the quantifier elimination results for randomizations (\cite[Theorem~3.6]{keisler1999randomizing}, \cite[Theorem~2.9]{ben2009randomizations}, and \cite[Corollary~3.33]{yaacov2013theories}) refer to an expanded language.
+Keisler's randomizations of discrete structures \cite{keisler1999randomizing} as well as their metric analog (\cite{ben2009randomizations}, \cite[Definition~3.4]{yaacov2013theories}) are closely related to direct integrals of measurable fields of structures.
+Unlike direct integrals, randomizations are presented in an expanded two-sorted language.
+Precise relation between randomizations (of both discrete structures and continuous structures whose theory has an additional property, that the space of quantifier-free $n$-types is a Bauer simplex for all $n\geq 1$) is discussed in detail in \cite[\S 21]{yaacov2024extremal}.
+Note that the quantifier elimination results for randomizations (\cite[Theorem~3.6]{keisler1999randomizing}, \cite[Theorem~2.9]{ben2009randomizations}, and \cite[Corollary~3.33]{yaacov2013theories}) refer to the expanded language.
 It is not difficult to see that, for example, a nontrivial direct integral of a measurable field of II$_1$ factors does not admit quantifier elimination in the language of tracial von Neumann algebras.
 As a matter of fact, no type II$_1$ tracial von Neumann algebra admits quantifier elimination by the main result of \cite{farah2023quantifier}.
 This result has been improved further in \cite{farah2023quantum} where it was shown that these theories are not even model complete.